 BIO-key fingerprint scanners have been TESTED & QUALIFIED by Microsoft to support Windows Hello, the biometric sign-in platform offered on Windows 10.
 The scanners come in three (3) different models, all of which connect to the USB port of the device.
 EcoID, SidePass, and SideSwipe are compact, durable and most important they are native to the Windows sign-in platform.
 Customers just plug the device in and take a moment to enroll their fingerprints.
 All of the scanners are offered at a very affordable $39.99 and are available through Amazon or through the company direct (Quantities of 50+).

-Want more than device sign in?
-Most every person that starts using biometrics to unlock their device asks, “How can I use my biometric to sign into other apps?”
-It’s a fact, once an end user experiences the ease of one-touch authentication they want more.
+Want more than a device sign in?
+Most every person that starts using biometrics to unlock their device asks, “How can I use my biometric to sign in to other apps?”
+It’s a fact, once an end-user experiences the ease of one-touch authentication, they want more.